hynek/pem/docs/twisted.rst

 However, ``pem`` is also forward compatible.
 If your version of Twisted predates 14.0.0, ``pem`` lets you use the API described above anyway.
-You can just use ``pem.DiffieHellmanParameters``: if your version of Twisted comes with that class, you just get the Twisted version; if it doesn't, you get a version from ``pem``.
+You can just use ``pem.twisted.DiffieHellmanParameters``: if your version of Twisted comes with that class, you just get the Twisted version; if it doesn't, you get a version from ``pem``.

 Just pass instances of that class as ``dhParameters`` to ``certificateOptionsFromFiles``, and ``pem`` will make it magically work::